Icinga/icinga2/doc/15-troubleshooting.md

 > **Note**
 >
-> Some problems just exist due to wrong file permissions or packet filters applied.
+> Some problems just exist due to wrong file permissions or applied packet filters.
 Make
 > sure to check these in the first place.

 ### <a id="troubleshooting-cluster-connection-errors"></a> Cluster Troubleshooting Connection Errors

-General connection errors normally lead you to one of the following problems:
+General connection errors could be one of the following problems:

-* Wrong network configuration
+* Incorrect network configuration
-* Packet loss on the connection
+* Packet loss
 * Firewall rules preventing traffic

-Use tools like `netstat`, `tcpdump`, `nmap`, etc. to make sure that the cluster communication happens (default port is `5665`).
+Use tools like `netstat`, `tcpdump`, `nmap`, etc. to make sure that the cluster communication works (default port is `5665`).

     # tcpdump -n port 5665 -i any